Gary, Indiana

 Gary was named after lawyer Elbert Henry Gary, who was the founding chairman of the United States Steel Corporation.
-U.S. Steel had established the city as a company town to serve its steel mills.
-Although initially a very diverse city, after white flight in the 1970s, the city of Gary held the nation's highest percentage of African Americans for several decades.
+U.S. Steel had established the city in 1906 as a company town to serve its steel mills.
+Since the 1970s, Gary and other Rust Belt cities have lost a high number of people as the steel industry has gone through restructuring and manufacturing jobs moved offshore.
+As a result of this economic shift, the city's population has declined 61% since the 1960 census.